Worried About Roadside Drug Testing? Here’s What You Need To Know

 If the swab indicated a presence of one of those four drugs, you are asked to step out of the car and you’ll be taken to a roadside facility that the police have set up.
 You’ll undertake a second oral swab test, this time conducted by a much more sophisticated machine.

 If you pass that test, you’re able to return to your vehicle and continue driving — but your sample will still be sent to a laboratory to be analysed further.
-If that test picks up any trace of those drugs, you’ll face an automatic disqualification of your licence.
 If it’s negative, you won’t hear from the police again.

 If you fail that second test, you will immediately have a 24-hour driving ban placed on you, your car will be left at the side of the road, and the test will be sent to a laboratory for further analysing.